WesternGamer/SEPluginTemplate/README.md

 2. Extract to file to your directory that has your VS projects.
 Default is: `C:\Users\[Your User]\source\repos`

-3. Open the project folder and edit `PostBuild.bat`

-4. Change [Project Location] to the directory of your project root folder.
-It should be`C:\Users\[Your User]\source\repos\SEPluginTemplate` if your project is in the default directory that VS uses.

-4.5: Change [Plugin Folder Location] to the directory of your plugins folder.
-Default is `C:\Program Files (x86)\Steam\steamapps\common\SpaceEngineers\Bin64\Plugins`.

-5. Save the file.

-6. Now delete `.gitattributes` and `.gitignore` and `.git` These files are for this respository and are not required.
+6. Now delete `.gitattributes` and `.gitignore` and `.git` in the root folder of the project These files are for this respository and are not required.

 7. Open Visual Studio and click "Open a project or solution"